A Month of Death

 Don’t Bad Things Happen?

 Before David’s time, Job suffered the loss of all he had and even his body was afflicted, but instead of cursing God, as his wife told him to, he said, “Though He slay me, I will trust Him.”
-He continued to trust and was rewarded with a conversation with God himself, and then God restored his fortunes to more than he’d had originally.
+Job continued to trust and was rewarded with a conversation with God himself.
+Then God restored his fortunes to more than he’d had originally.
 In the case of Job, we are allowed to see why he suffered so, but it was hidden from Job.
 Job had to rely on his faith in God’s character.

 Getting to Know the Character of God Will Feed Your Faith

 Faith is not a mystic something that just happens.
-It is cultivated and fed.
+You need to cultivate and feed it.
 Think about your relationships with people.
 What makes you trust certain people and not others?
 God does not expect us to follow Him blindly, but to learn to know Him through his Word to us — the Bible.
 The entire Bible is the story of God’s relationship with individual men who learned they could trust Him to keep his word.
 The first book of the Bible, Genesis, tells the story of the beginning of the relationship between God and man.
 God proved his faithfulness to each new generation.
 Each individual person God dealt with learned he or she could trust Him.

 It’s not always easy.
 I’m sure it wasn’t easy for Daniel to walk into the den of lions, but had he not done it, he would not have seen the power of God to deliver him.
 I’m sure Joseph probably had times when, while he sat in prison for something he didn’t do, wondered if God had forgotten him.
 In reality, God was preparing him by refining his character for a position of power.
 Joseph and Daniel both walked by faith, not by sight.
 And God came through.
 He will come through for you, too, when you trust Him.